 Fougasse

-A flat biscuit sprinkled with red and white aniseed (representing the colors of the country), hazelnuts and almonds, sprinkled with orange blossom.
+A flat biscuit sprinkled with red and white aniseed (representing the colours of the country), hazelnuts and almonds, sprinkled with orange blossom.

 It is often served during Christmas periods or for big events.